kvxni/Fruit-Basket/README.md

 	- Added a credits screen
 	- Made the screen switching work

+Version 20201129

+	- Replaced the "basket" with an actual basket.
+	- Replaced the fruits with better images

 Version 20201114

-	- Added a "basket."
+	- Added a "basket"
-	- Added falling fruits and bomb.
+	- Added falling fruits and bomb
-	- Added score and lives counter.
+	- Added score and lives counter

 Version 20201128

 	- Improved some assets
-	- Added title screen.
+	- Added title screen
-	- Added intruction screen.
+	- Added intruction screen
-	- Added credit screen.
+	- Added credit screen
-	- Added menu buttons.
+	- Added menu buttons

 # Credits